(scroll down for + projects)

 An Installation to Immerse and Reconnect

-To Ripple with Water at The Border Project Space
+To Ripple with Water at The Border Project Space, Brooklyn, NY

 Iara Pimenta, 2021